July 17, 2026

 Shortly before Cameron stopped attending the Bible study, Esperanza contacted her repeatedly late one evening, around 10 p.m., while she was at the gym.
 The calls were urgent in tone.
 Esperanza insisted that she come to the house immediately, emphasizing that Marie would be present and describing her as “special.”
 The urgency was framed as time-limited, with repeated emphasis that this was the only opportunity to meet that night.

 During the call, Esperanza raised the possibility of offering Cameron a job opportunity associated with Marie.
 The work was described as lucrative and initially framed as massage therapy.
-Esperanza emphasized that the opportunity would only be available if the woman came to the house that night.
+Esperanza emphasized that the opportunity would only be available if she came to the house that night.

 The combination of late-hour pressure, insistence on immediate compliance, and the transactional framing of the interaction deeply unsettled Cameron.
 She declined to go, returned home, and decided to disengage from the Bible study altogether.